-Since the setting is already beautiful with flowers in bloom, there's no need to over-design and take the attention away from the natural beauty surrounding you.
+In such a setting, there's no need to draw attention from the natural beauty surrounding you.
 Instead, decorate with small details that will make a big impression.
-Think: pressed flower coasters, or floral straws like the ones pictured here to add a summery pop of color to water glasses.
-Silk flower party lights are lovely in the daylight and absolutely ravishing at night.
-They look fairy-tale like draped on columns or walls, but can also be lined over a patio roof for enchanted lighting.
+Think: pressed flower coasters, a rose napkin fold, or floral straws to add a bright pop of color to water glasses.
+Silk flower party lights are lovely in the daylight and absolutely ravishing at night draped on columns or walls, but can also be lined over a patio roof for enchanted lighting.
 Wouldn't it be breathtaking to sit under glowing red roses as the afternoon passes?

-The sweetness is expected, but serve up something delightfully savory: This one-of-a-kind beets-and-yogurt dish with poppy-seed lavash is lightly brushed with extra-virgin olive oil, and sprinkled with poppy seeds and pickled rose petals.
+Sweetness is expected, so serve up something delightfully savory: This one-of-a-kind beets-and-yogurt dish with poppy-seed lavash is lightly brushed with extra-virgin olive oil, and sprinkled with poppy seeds and pickled rose petals.
 (That's right, edible rose petals.)

-And of course, what's a party without a little sweet indulgence?
-Here we have apple roses, which can be eaten alone or used to make a buttermilk cream tart.
-Fruit-based desserts are so refreshing in the summertime, and while these apple roses are just almost too pretty to eat (key word, "almost.")
+But of course, what's a party without a little sweet indulgence?
+Here we have a rose-scented plum crumble tart.
+Fruit-based desserts are so refreshing in the warm weather, and this one is almost too pretty to eat (key word, "almost.")

 For those that like to keep things sweet and simple, lay out a tray with these rose and ginger cupcakes.
 The sugar brushed rose petals have somewhat of a mystical shimmer in the sunlight, with hidden jewels of candied ginger hidden inside these sweet little cakes.